Qarj/kpi-dashboard/Plan.md

     - [x] If full request needed, update Cache afterwards
     - [ ] Delete cache metric id
     - [ ] Delete catch entirely
+    - [ ] Cache can be poisoned by requesting metrics for current day, throw error if to_date is after yesterday
+    - [ ] Does one DB call make more sense than many?
+    - [ ] Cache should not be updated if cache_hit
 - [ ] Deployment
     - [x] mod-wsgi fix for Django
 	- [x] Linux config added to test-results-dashboard